Sadly, the 2020 Garden Festival has been cancelled.

 - Quality plant market in grounds during the Spring Flower Show (including Friday evening);

 * Entries in Section 11 Garden Photography must be submitted by 4pm Friday 11 October

 Conditions of Show Entry and Rules

-- Every care will be taken of exhibits however the Buderim Garden Club will accept no responsibility for damage to or loss of exhibits.
+- Every care will be taken of exhibits however BGC will accept no responsibility for damage to or loss of exhibits.